-The Dietetic Internship (DI) program and Bradley University, with an emphasis in wellness, offers interns the unique opportunity to deepen their experience in the wellness arena through carefully designed research and crafted rotations in wellness.
+The Dietetic Internship-Master of Science (DI-MS) program at Bradley University, with an emphasis in wellness, offers interns the unique opportunity to deepen their experience in the wellness arena through carefully designed research and crafted rotations in wellness.
 Successfully completing all requirements of this program qualifies interns to take the RD exam.

 What makes this internship unique?

-- Our emphasis in wellness will encompass university wellness, community wellness and corporate wellness
+- The emphasis in wellness encompasses university wellness, community wellness and corporate wellness.

-- Access to state-of-the-art counseling room, nutrition lab, food lab, as well as all other facilities on campus
+- Interns have access to a state-of-the-art counseling room, nutrition lab, food lab, as well as all other facilities on campus.

-- Interns will edit and write nutrition articles for the university and community
+- Interns edit and write nutrition articles for the university and community

-- Interns will assist in the development and implementation of a nutrition workshop
+- Interns assist in the development and implementation of a nutrition workshop

-- Interns will develop and prepare an international menu for a cultural event on campus
+- Interns develop and prepare an international menu for a cultural event on campus

-- Interns will have the opportunity to be involved with the Central Illinois Wellness Council
+- Interns have the opportunity to be involved with the Central Illinois Wellness Council

 - During winter break, interns can opt to take a study abroad course that focuses on international healthcare.
 Note: This is not covered in the bundled price.

 - Interns are exposed to a variety of facilities and preceptors providing a well-rounded experience that focuses on wellness

 UPDATE: We are no longer recruiting students for our 1-year, DI program.
 The 1-year program will be phased out summer 2017.

 The mission of the Dietetic Internship-Master of Science program is to prepare well-rounded, competent entry-level dietitians through excellence in education, scholarship and applied professional and supervised experiences with an emphasis in wellness so they may become leaders in the dietetic health profession.

 - Graduates are prepared for careers as registered dietitians.